anthonynsimon/usewebhook-cli/README.md

 # UseWebhook CLI

-[UseWebhook](https://usewebhook.com/) let's you capture and inspect webhooks from your browser.
-You can forward incoming webhooks to localhost, or replay from history.
+[UseWebhook](https://usewebhook.com/) is a tool to capture and inspect webhooks from your browser.
+You can forward incoming webhooks to localhost, or replay individual requests from history.

 - ⚡️ Receive webhooks without a server
 - 🔍 Inspect and diff incoming requests